umbraco-community/awesome-umbraco/README.md

 * [Switcher](https://our.umbraco.org/projects/backoffice-extensions/switcher/) - A simple property editor that works as an alternative to the core true/false datatype.
 * [Terratype](https://our.umbraco.org/projects/backoffice-extensions/terratype/) - A fully featured maps data type  supporting multiple map providers (Google Maps, Bing, Leaflet).
 * [uEditorNotes](https://our.umbraco.org/projects/backoffice-extensions/ueditornotes/) - Provides a way to display instructional messages for content editors, at the point of content entry.
+* [Star Rating](https://our.umbraco.com/packages/backoffice-extensions/umbracarestarrating-property-editor/) - A simple property editor simplifies the rating by enabling an eye-catching star-based plugin.

 ### SEO Tools